Plan your Visit

 Follow it up with an early gourmet dinner at The Royce Wood-Fired Steak House or The Terrace restaurant at the hotel before you head to the Thratre @ Boston Court for cutting edge new plays plays or A Noise Within for award-winning classical repertory theater.
 Not in the mood for theater?
 Stop by the Ice House, America’s first comedy club and experience live comedy at the stage that has hosted Jay Leno, Richard Pryor, Jerry Seinfeld and the legends of stand-up.

 Sunday: Take in services at one of Pasadena’s many churches.
 You can mix architectural history with worship at All Saints Episcopal Church or St. Andrew Catholic Church in downtown or at Historic First Lutheran Church on North Los Robles Avenue.
 After services, enjoy brunch at Kathleen’s Restaurant on North Lake Avenue before immersing yourself in outdoor Pasadena with a hike up Eaton Canyon to the base of the falls.
 The leisurely walk will take a couple of hours and affords a close-up view of the beauty and power of the San Gabriel Mountains.
-After that, head to Old Pasadena for some window-shopping, people watching and an early dinner at Kabuki Japanese Restaurant or a gourment burger at Slater's 50/50 before you check out of your hotel and head for home.
+After that, head to Old Pasadena for some window-shopping, people watching and an early dinner at Sushi Roku Japanese restaurant or a gourmet burger at Jake's Trustworthy Burgers and Beer before you check out of your hotel and head for home.